iobeeta/docs/docs/Open And Close/README.md

 1. Prepare your object.
 2. According to your needs, select the configuration file which starts with ".OAC", change their parameters and drag them into the inventory.
-3. Drag the main script named OAC.BLOCK into the inventory.
+3. Drag the main script named ```OAC.KERNEL``` into the inventory.
-4. At present, we have provided you with two scripts for triggering, and you can develop scripts according to your own needs according to the following documents.
+4. Select the trigger script you need, drag and drop it into the object.
+Some trigger scripts have been preset for you in "Extra".
+Of course, you can customize them according to your needs.
-5. Touch to toggle.
+5. Done.

 ### Make a single sliding door